usrme/website/src/content/tils/not-to-use-the-file-prefix-for-iso-checksum-in-packer.md

 layout: ../../layouts/MarkdownPostLayout.astro
 pubDate: 2023-01-12
 title: Not to use the 'file' prefix for 'iso_checksum' in Packer
-tags: ["hashicorp", "hyper-v", "packer", "powershell"]
+tags: ['hashicorp', 'hyper-v', 'packer', 'powershell']
 ---

 I spent quite a long time today fiddling with a Packer configuration for Hyper-V trying to pass a SHA-256 hash through a file and after hours of trying multiple variations I stumbled upon quite an ingenious way to go about it.

 What we previously had was a PowerShell script that just spat out the hash into a file willy-nilly[^1]: